Terms & conditions

 (c) violation of the provisions of Section 12 of the 1979 Sales Law;

 (d) defective products under the Consumer Protection Act 1987; or

-(e) any matter in respect of which it would be unlawful for the Supplier to exclude or restrict liability.
+(e) any matter for which it would be illegal for the supplier to exclude or limit liability.

 10.2 Subject to clause 10.1:

-(b) The Customer may not assign, transfer, mortgage, charge, subcontract, declare a trust over or deal in any other manner with any or all of its rights or obligations under the Contract without the prior written consent of the Supplier.
+(b) The customer may not assign, transfer, pledge, encumber, encumber, subcontract, declare trust or otherwise deal with them or commitments from the contract without the prior written consent of the supplier.

-If any provision or part-provision of the Contract is or becomes invalid, illegal or unenforceable, it shall be deemed modified to the minimum extent necessary to make it valid, legal and enforceable.
-If such modification is not possible, the relevant provision or part-provision shall be deemed deleted.
-Any modification to or deletion of a provision or part-provision under this clause shall not affect the validity and enforceability of the rest of the Contract.
+Should a provision or partial provision of the contract be or become invalid, unlawful or unenforceable, this is considered to have been changed to a minimum to ensure its validity. legal and enforceable.
+If such a change is not possible, the relevant provision or partial provision is deleted.
+Any change or deletion of a provision or partial provision according to this clause has no effect on the validity and enforceability of the rest of the contract.

 The contract and all disputes or claims arising from or in connection with it or its object or its origin (including non-contractual disputes or claims) are subject to this Law of the Republic of Ireland and is to be interpreted in accordance with this.